dsdanielpark/ko-llama-2-jindo/README.md

 The `jindo` in `ko-llama2-jindo` refers to the Korean dog breed, Jindo.
 The term `jindo` signifies a language model specialized in preprocessing Korean language datasets, similar to `lingo`, and aims to be a lightweight and fast model tailored for processing Korean datasets for LLM(Large Language Model, "LLM") training.
 Through this experiment, we aim to translate and fine-tune the LLM models for the purpose of generating Korean LLMs.
 Additionally, we will explore the possibility of fine-tuning with limited GPU resources.

+* For the Korean dataset curated in ORCA style, it has been handled as confidential due to the potential for legal disputes.
+I kindly request your understanding.

 ## Datasets